 Early Origins of the Clayson family

-Williams, Dr Ann.
-And G.H.
-Martin, Eds., Domesday Book A Complete Translation.
-London: Penguin, 1992.
-Print.
-(ISBN 0-141-00523-8).
+The surname Clayson was first found in Long Clawson, sometimes referred to as Claxton, a small village in Leicestershire.
+The village dates back to before the Domesday Book where it was recorded as Clachestone part of Framland Wapentake and held by Robert the Usher .
 As far as the surname is concerned, the first record of the name appears in Middlesex where they held a family seat as early as 1340.
 Clays le Taburer is mentioned as being Minstrel to the King and later, during the reign of King Henry IV the name emerged as Clayson in the form of Henry Clayson.
 By 1328 the name had migrated north to Scotland when Johanes Clayson was Chamberlain.
 The Saxon influence of English history diminished after the Battle of Hastings in 1066.
 The language of the courts was French for the next three centuries and the Norman ambience prevailed.

 Important Dates for the Clayson family

-Another 165 words (12 lines of text) covering the years 1455, 1487, 1336, 1407, 1364, 1370, 1370, 1373, 1380, 1392, 1382, 1389, 1392 and 1399 are included under the topic Early Clayson History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Clayson research.
+Another 83 words (6 lines of text) covering the years 1455, 1487, 1336, 1407, 1364, 1370, 1370, 1373, 1380, 1392, 1382, 1389, 1392 and 1399 are included under the topic Early Clayson History in all our PDF Extended History products and printed products wherever possible.